 What will help?

 Consider these suggestions.

 Do Be Patient

 No matter how difficult, take life one day at a time.
 Make decisions one by one.
 Overcome obstacles separately.
 Start with matters you can do something about.
 Patiently work out how to deal with situations or problems that seem overwhelming.
 Take time to seek wise counsel.

 If your spouse seems in a hurry to move toward dissolving your marriage, do not join the race.
 Time is on your side.
-If your spouse is involved with someone else, enough time will begin to erode the intensity of the emotions in that illicit relationship.
+If your, enough time will begin to erode the intensity of the emotions in that illicit relationship.
 If your spouse is dissatisfied with the way life has been with you, enough time provides you the opportunity to demonstrate changes you are willing to make.

 When you feel you may do something rash through anger, pain, or frustration, ask yourself, “If I do this, how will I feel about it in ten days?
 Ten months?
 Ten years?”
 Do not sacrifice your long-term future for a short-term emotion.

 For every action you make, your spouse will have a reaction.
 Positive actions instigate positive reactions.
 Positive actions provide a possible future for your marriage.

 Do you know someone that your departing spouse holds in high esteem?
 If so, ask that person to intervene in your marriage.
 It may be a pastor, a friend, her parent, or even one or more of your children (if mature).
 Ask the person(s) to spend time with your mate, to listen to her, and to do everything possible to influence her to agree to marriage counseling or our intensive marriage weekend workshop.
 Our experience is that often a spouse who absolutely refuses counseling or a workshop when asked by a spouse will agree, if reluctantly, when urged by a third party that they deeply care for.